saylesss88/nix-book/src/installation/enc/enc_install.md

 ## Create a Blank Snapshot of /root

-This will give us more options when it comes to impermanence. (i.e. being able to rollback to a fresh snapshot of root on reboot)
+This is essential if you plan on using impermanence with this encrypted setup.
+We take a snapshot of `/root` while it's a clean slate, right after we run disko to format the disk.

 To access all of the subvolumes, we have to mount the Btrfs partitions top-level.

-1. Unlock the LUKS device:
+1. Unlock the LUKS device, if not already unlocked as it should be from running
+   disko:

 ```bash
 sudo cryptsetup open /dev/disk/by-partlabel/luks cryptroot